missionpinball/mpf-docs/start/features.rst

 =========================

-Even though MPF is a work-in-progress that's not yet complete, the core dev team has been working on it for over two years, with over 5,000 hours of combined effort.
+Even though MPF is a work-in-progress that's not yet complete, the core dev team has been working on it since 2014, with thousands of hours of combined effort.

 Major Features & Concepts
 -------------------------